 Ticket prices run from $9-$16.
 The Indians baseball season runs from April through September.

 The Indians have enjoyed five straight winning seasons and advanced to Game 5 of the Governor's Cup Finals in 2015.
 The Tribe also were IL West Division champs in 2013 and 2014 and finished atop the division in 2015.

 The mission of the organization is to provide Indians baseball at Victory Field as affordable and memorable family fun.

-In the franchises over 100-year history, some of baseball all-time greats have made their way through Indy, including MLB Hall-of-Famers Harmon Killebrew and Al Lopez, 1960-61 AL MVP Rogers Maris, future Hall-of-Famer Randy Johnson, and a wealth of current stars such as 2013 National League MVP Andrew McCutchen.
+In the franchises over 100-year history, some of baseball all-time greats have made their way through Indy, including MLB Hall-of-Famers Harmon Killebrew, Al Lopez, Randy Johnson, 1960-61 AL MVP Rogers Maris, and a wealth of current stars such as 2013 National League MVP Andrew McCutchen.

 Box seats -- $16, adults; $15, children 14 and under

 August 29-31, 2016